 RITHET’S BOG CONSERVATION SOCIETY

-The Rithet’s Bog Conservation Society (RBCS) is a group of volunteers dedicated to preserving Rithet’s Bog with its unique wetland ecosystems for the benefit of present and future generations and also educating the public about the ecology of Rithet’s Bog.
-We work closely with Saanich Parks and their Pulling Together Volunteer Program.
-RBCS is a non profit charitable society.
+The Rithet’s Bog Conservation Society is a group of volunteers dedicated to preserving Rithet’s Bog with its unique wetland ecosystems for the benefit of present and future generations and also educating the public about the ecology of Rithet’s Bog.
+We work closely with Saanich Parks and their Pulling Together Volunteer Program doing invasive species removal, ecological restoration work and educational activities in the park.
+The Rithet’s Bog Conservation Society is a non profit charitable society.
+Our work is funded by grants and donations.

 We acknowledge that Rithet’s Bog lies within the traditional territories of the: